Requirements for NZ commercial fishers

 - land catch to approved licensed fish receivers (with some exceptions)

 These are legal requirements that you must follow.
 If you don't, you could be prosecuted.
 The requirements come from the Quota Management System (QMS), and the Fisheries Act 1996.

 Processing fish at sea

-If you are a commercial fisher and process fish at sea, you need to:
+If you're a commercial fisher and process fish at sea, you need to:

-- be aware of conversion factors (for converting processed weight of fish to unprocessed weight)
+- understand "conversion factors" (for converting processed weight of fish to unprocessed weight)

 - use unprocessed weight (greenweight) when completing QMS landing returns

-- be aware of any food safety and animal welfare requirements.
+- understand the food safety and animal welfare requirements.